-Walmart's Prime Day sales are almost too good to be true | CNN Underscored
+Walmart is having a massive sale today: Here are 14 things to buy | CNN Underscored

 When it’s way too hot for a steaming cup o’ joe to start the day, iced coffee can be quite the savior.
 This KitchenAid device can make up to 14 servings and promises to keep coffee fresh up to two weeks, so you can make it once and be done with it.

-Instant Pot Viva Black Multi-Use 9-in-1 6 Quart Pressure Cooker ($59, originally $99; walmart.com)
+Instant Pot Viva Black Multi-Use 9-in-1 6-Quart Pressure Cooker ($59, originally $99; walmart.com)

-Instant Pots have made life easier for home cooks around the country, and this one can cover the jobs of nine different appliances in one: It’ll pressure cook, slow cook, make rice, make yogurt, cook eggs, saute, sous vide, and even sterilize.
-This model is great for families, too — six quarts is perfect for 4-6 people.
+Instant Pots have made life easier for home cooks around the country, and this one can cover the jobs of nine different appliances in one: It’ll pressure cook, slow cook, make rice, make yogurt, cook eggs, sauté, sous vide and even sterilize.
+This model is great for families too — 6 quarts is perfect for four to six people.

 Echelon Connect Sport Indoor Cycling Exercise Bike ($399, originally $599; walmart.com)

 This at-home cycle is worth a look if you’re still not sure about going back to the spin studio and perhaps a little wary of the much higher price tag on the Peloton.
-The Echelon membership comes with the ability to connect to live-and on-demand fitness classes that cover bike workouts, strength training and more.
+The Echelon membership comes with the ability to connect to live and on-demand fitness classes that cover bike workouts, strength training and more.

 TCL 32-Inch Class 3-Series ($118, originally $199.99; walmart.com)